Coraline (given name)

 Author Neil Gaiman believed that he had invented the name as a rhyming variant of the name Caroline for the title character in his dark fantasy horror children's novella Coraline.
 Gaiman pronounced the name of the character with a long i to rhyme with the word wine.
-Gaiman also liked the name's resemblance to the word coral, which he explained is “both beautiful and hard and hidden.”
+Gaiman also liked the name's resemblance to the word coral, which he explained is "both beautiful and hard and hidden."
 He also later found the name had been used for a tragic heroine in a Victorian-era song as well as for a type of material used to make corsets.

 Usage

 The name was among the top 500 names in use for newborn girls in France between 1976 and 2007.
 It has been among the top 1,000 names for newborn girls in the United States since 2012.
-In 2021, 394 newborn American girls were given the name.
+Usage of the name for American newborn girls has increased in recent years.
+The name has not been among the top 1,000 names for girls in Canada.
+In 2021, it was used for 15 newborn girls in that country.